sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 ### Real-world Examples.
 Amazingly, the same exact idea extends to the real-world and to 3D.
 By incorporating the image formation model and neural rendering, we can use optical flows observed with 2D cameras to explain away the underlying flow field in the 3D world.

-Here are a few examples, please check out the pytorch implementation of [tutorial 3](https://github.com/sizhe-li/neural-jacobian-field) to reproduce our results in this section.
+Here are a few examples, please check out the pytorch implementation of [tutorial 3](https://github.com/sizhe-li/neural-jacobian-field/blob/main/notebooks/real_world/1_visualize_jacobian_fields.ipynb) and [tutorial 4](https://github.com/sizhe-li/neural-jacobian-field/blob/main/notebooks/real_world/2_inverse_dynamics.ipynb) to reproduce our results in this section.

 <div class="row">
   <div class="col-sm">